 “I totally understand, sir.
-Far be it from me to interfere when someone who should know better is having a temper tantrum,” Ryan answered as he raised his hands palm first towards Allen.
+Far be it for me to interfere when someone who should know better is having a temper tantrum,” Ryan answered as he raised his hands palm first towards Allen.

 “Calling me ‘sir’ when we’re alone and having a private conversation, are we?
 That’s a sure indication that I’m in for a lecture.”

 “Not at all, sir.
 I would never presume to lecture the Prime Minister of our sovereign nation, even if he had overreacted in a monumental way before leaving an important briefing to go pout like a five year old.”

 Ryan stood passively with his eyebrows raised slightly and his hands clasped behind his back while Allen glared at him through narrowed eyes.
 They held those poses for nearly half a minute until, for the second time that morning, Allen blinked first.